Specialised Technical Services

-The Specialized Technical Services Group provides cryogenic, vacuum, cooling, electrical power and test stand systems for the ESS project consistent with project scope, cost and schedule.
-This work extends throughout the ESS, supporting the accelerator, target and instrument projects in these areas.
+The Specialised Technical Services Group provides cryogenic, vacuum, cooling, electrical power and test stand systems for the ESS project consistent with project scope, cost and schedule.
+This work extends throughout ESS, supporting the accelerator, target and instrument projects in these areas.

 The cooling and electrical power activities provide the link between the conventional facilities and the users of technical equipment requiring these utilities.
-Operation of the cryogenic, vacuum and test stand systems is also the group’s responsibility.
-The group’s work is designed not only to successfully complete the ESS project but also to enable long term capacity in cryogenics, vacuum, cooling, electrical power and cryomodule development infrastructure for the ESS Laboratory.
+Operation of the cryogenic, vacuum and test stand systems are also the group’s responsibility.
+The group’s work is designed not only to successfully complete the ESS project but also to enable long-term capacity in cryogenics, vacuum, cooling, electrical power and cryomodule development infrastructure for the ESS Laboratory.

-The group will develop a center of excellence in cryogenics, vacuum, cooling, electrical power and test stands by: committing to the ongoing development of staff and the continued recruitment of talented people, working with universities in the education and training of both undergraduate and graduate students, establishing collaborations with other institutions (e.g. MaxLab, DESY, GSI, CERN, RAL, FNAL), participating in public outreach programs, participating in international conferences and publishing in the scientific literature.
+The group will develop a centre of excellence in cryogenics, vacuum, cooling, electrical power and test stands by: committing to the ongoing development of personnel and the continued recruitment of talented people, working with universities in the education and training of both undergraduate and graduate students, establishing collaborations with other institutions (e.g. MaxLab, DESY, GSI, CERN, RAL, FNAL), participating in public outreach programmes, participating in international conferences and publishing in the scientific literature.

-The Specialized Technical Services group is lead by John Weisend II and it has two sections, Cryogenics and Vacuum, and is developing the ESS Accelerator test stands.
+The Specialised Technical Services group is lead by John Weisend and it has two sections, Cryogenics and Vacuum, and is developing the ESS Accelerator test stands.

 Cryogenics is the science and technology of phenomena below a temperature of 120 K (-153°C).

-Cryogenics plays an important role at the European Spallation Source.
-Three principal applications of cryogenics are found at ESS.
-The SRF cryomodules of the ESS proton linac require cooling at 2 K, 4.5 K and 40 K, the hydrogen moderator surrounding the target that produces neutrons requires cooling via 16 K helium and liquid helium and nitrogen are required for many of the scientific instruments.
+Cryogenics plays an important role at the European Spallation Source, where three principal applications of cryogenics are found: The SRF cryomodules of the ESS proton linac require cooling at 2 K, 4.5 K and 40 K; the hydrogen moderator surrounding the target that produces neutrons requires cooling through 16 K helium; and liquid helium and nitrogen are required for many of the scientific instruments.
 These needs will be met by a set of three cryogenic refrigeration/liquefaction plants and an extensive cryogenic distribution system.

 The cryogenic distribution system (CDS) connects the ACCP to the cryomodules in the ESS tunnel.
 Vacuum barriers separate each cryomodule’s isolation vacuum from that of the distribution line.
-Each cryomodule is connected to the corresponding valve box on the distribution line via an all welded, vacuum insulated jumper connection.
+Each cryomodule is connected to the corresponding valve box on the distribution line via an all welded vacuum insulated jumper connection.
 2 K helium is created separately for each cryomodule.
-The cryogenic distribution line supplies helium at 4.5 K and 3 bar which is passed through a precooling heat exchanger and then expanded via a Joule-Thompson valve into the 2 K bath surrounding the SRF cavities.
-Subatmospheric vapor pumped off the 2 K bath passes back through the precooling heat exchanger and is returned to the ACCP.
+The cryogenic distribution line supplies helium at 4.5 K and 3 bar, which is passed through a pre-cooling heat exchanger and then expanded via a Joule-Thompson valve into the 2 K bath surrounding the SRF cavities.
+Sub-atmospheric vapour pumped off the 2 K bath passes back through the pre-cooling heat exchanger and is returned to the ACCP.

-The target moderator cryoplant (TMCP) provides the cooling for the 20 K supercritical hydrogen moderators that surround the target.
+The target moderator cryoplant (TMCP) provides cooling for the 20 K supercritical hydrogen moderators that surround the target.
 These moderators reduce the energy of the neutrons to values more interesting to researchers.
-Heat deposited in the moderators is absorbed by a hydrogen cooling loop which is in turn connected via a heat exchanger to a 16 K helium flow from the TMCP.
-Thus, the TMCP is the heat sink for the heat deposited in the moderator.
+Heat deposited in the moderators is absorbed by a hydrogen cooling loop, which is in turn connected via a heat exchanger to a 16 K helium flow from the TMCP.
+As such, the TMCP is the heat sink for the heat deposited in the moderator.

-The Test and Instruments Cryoplant (TICP) has two roles.
-During the construction phase, it provides cooling to the elliptical cryomodule test stand at the ESS site.
-During operations, the TICP will provide liquid helium to the scientific instruments as well as providing cooling for the occasional cryomodule test.
+The Test and Instruments Cryoplant (TICP) has two roles: During the construction phase, it provides cooling to the elliptical cryomodule test stand at the ESS site, and during operations it will provide liquid helium to the scientific instruments, as well as providing cooling for the occasional cryomodule test.

 Welcome to the world of vacuum, where nothingness is a sign of a job well done.